-The various security mechanisms that we have put into place for our website are effective only if users comply with certain rules.
+The security mechanisms that we have put into place for our website are effective only if you follow certain basic rules.

-Do not disclose any information used to validate your identity, especially your user code and your password.
+Make sure that the information used to validate your identity, especially your user code and your password, remain confidential.

 We recommend that you modify your password every three to six months and avoid using personal information as your password.